Charlesbridge

 Get ready to S-T-R-E-T-C-H your mind!

 What is a black hole?
 Where do they come from?
 How were they discovered?
 Can we visit one?
-Carolyn Cinami DeCristofano takes readers on a ride through the galaxies (ours, and others), answering these questions and many more about the phenomenon known as a black hole.
+Carolyn Cinami DeCristofano takes readers on a ride through the galaxies (ours, and others), answering these questions and many more about the astronomical phenomenon known as a black hole.

 In lively and often humorous text, the book starts off with a thorough explanation of gravity and the role it plays in the formation of black holes.
 Paintings by Michael Carroll, coupled with real telescopic images, help readers visualize the facts and ideas presented in the text, such as how light bends, and what a supernova looks like.